Roman Catholic

 details of death

 After the outbreak of World War I, 30.08.1914, provision officer of the 4th Battalion, and then chaplain of the 2nd Infantry Regiment of the Eastern Legion (Austro–Hungarian Monarchy's Army).
 Then chaplain of the 3rd Infantry Regiment, from 05.1915 in the 2nd Brigade of the Polish Legions (on 13.06.1915 with the Regiment took part in the famous charge at Rokitna in Bukovina against Russian troops).
 Next, head of the RC pastoral department of the Polish Legions in the Austro–Hungarian Monarchy's Army (from 09.08.1915), and Roman Catholic field superior of the Roman Catholic military chaplaincy in the Army of the Austro–Hungarian Monarchy in Warsaw (from 12.1916).
-Participant of many battles and skirmishes with Russians (including from mid‐1915 in Volyn, and at the end of 1917 as part of the Auxiliary Corps on the front in Bessarabia).
+Participant in many battles and skirmishes of the 2nd Brigade with the Russians (including from mid‐1915 in Volyn; at the end of 1917 — as part of the Polish Auxiliary Corps PKP — on the Bukovina–Bessarabia front).

-In 11.1915, wounded near Polska Góra in a clash near Kostiuchnówka.
+In 11.1915 wounded in a clash near Kostiuchnówka in Volyn.

 On 11.11.1918, the Austro–Hungarian Empire fell, the World War I ended, and Poland regained independence.

-Organizer and participant of the battles against Ukrainians for Przemyśl in 11.1918 and for Lviv till 05.1919.
+Organizer and participant of the battles against Ukrainians for Przemyśl in 11.1918 and next — as part of the „San” operational group, which actually on 05‐10.11.1918 commanded and which entered Przemyśl on 11.11.1918 — for the liberation and then, until 05.1919, the defense of Lviv.
 One of the main initiators of the creation of the Lviv Eaglets Cemetery.

 During the Polish–Russian war of 1919‐1921, dean of the Supreme Command of the Polish Army NDWP, i.e. Army „East”, in Eastern Galicia, and then the Command of the General District DOG „Lviv”.
 On 17.08.1920, took part, among others, in the battle with Russian troops of the 1st Cavalry Army of General Semyon Budyonny near Zagórze.